NPTindia/Kanshi/README.md

 Build complex filter expressions by using modifiers and operators to combine protocols with primitive BPF filters

-Throughout 2021, we observed low  sophistication threat actors learn that they  could create big impacts in the operational  technology (OT) space—perhaps even bigger than they intended.
-Actors will continue to  explore the OT space in 2022 and increasingly use ransomware in their attacks.
-This targeting  will occur because of the need to keep OT environments fully operational, especially when the systems are part of critical infrastructure.
-Attacks against critical OT environments can cause serious disruption and even threaten human lives, thereby increasing the pressure for organizations to pay a ransom.
-To compound the issue, many of these OT devices are not built with security at the forefront of the design, and we’re currently seeing a massive uptick in the number of vulnerabilities being identified in OT environments

 QRadar collects network activity information, or what is referred to as "flow records".
 Flows represent network activity by normalizing IP addresses, ports, byte and packet counts, as well as other details, into "flows", which effectively represent a session between two hosts.
 QRadar can collect different types of flows, which differ greatly in the collected details.
 In this video series, we explain and demonstrate the differences between the following network flow capture mechanisms: